Freeze-thaw events

 Based on a high emissions scenario (SSP3-7.0), climate projections indicate that the timing of freeze-thaw events will change in all regions of Quebec, occurring earlier in the spring and later in the fall.
 These changes will be gradual and will manifest in different ways in the south and the north of the province.

-In the southern parts of the province, freeze-thaw events are currently more frequent in November/December and March/April.
-However, by 2100, projections indicate that more will be observed in December and March.
+In the southern parts of the province, freeze-thaw events are currently more frequent from mid-October to early December, and from March to May.
+However, by 2100, projections indicate more will observed throughout December and in February.

 The timing of freeze-thaw events is also likely to change in northern Quebec.
 While these events occurred mostly in September/October and May/June in the reference period, they will happen more often in October and May by 2100.